 Summer is still with us, and my kitchen has been in a happy sort of frenzy as I’ve tried to keep up with my harvest from the garden.
 It’s always rewarding to grow your own food, watching all that TLC literally come to life with an abundance of fresh, ripe fruit and veggies each season.
 This year, our zucchini patch is particularly strong.
 I can hardly keep up!

 After using up as much zucchini as I could in favorites like zucchini parmesan, zucchini brownies, and my zucchini tart, I knew it was time to call in a professional.
-Enter: my Italian mother-in-law.
-With my latest haul of fresh zucchini slowly taking over my kitchen countertops, Nonna came to the rescue with her classic arancini recipe.
+Enter: my Italian neighbor.
+With my latest haul of fresh zucchini slowly taking over my kitchen countertops, “Nonna” (as she likes to be called) came to the rescue with her classic arancini recipe.
 I love this recipe, so to say I was thrilled to finally have a tutorial is an understatement!
 Biting into these arancini is like taking a bite out of crispy, creamy appetizer heaven.

 So, we made a day of it.
 Those are Nonna’s hands in the photos!
 This is an easy family recipe for Italian rice balls filled with tender veggies and tangy goat’s cheese, fried golden in a pan with oil.
 Gratefully, it put a dent in the zucchini pile.